vistorian/vistorian.github.io/index.md

 ## Cite the Vistorian
 `Benjamin Bach, Nathalie Henry Riche, Roland Fernandez, Emmanoulis Giannisakis, Bongshin Lee, Jean-Daniel Fekete.
 NetworkCube: Bringing Dynamic Network Visualizations to Domain Scientists.
 Posters of the Conference on Information Visualization (InfoVis), Oct 2015, Chicago, United States.
 2015.`

-## Team
+## Support

-If you experience issues, please get in contact with us.
+The Vistorian is an ongoing reserch project.
+It is open source.
+If you wish to contribute or find issues, get in contact with us.

 * Contact: [vistorian@inria.fr](vistorian@inria.fr)
 * sign up for the mailing List: vistorian@googlegroups.com